ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-2023.md

   factors

-### May 16-June 1, 2023
+### June 1 - ongoing, 2023

-#### <span style="color: orange;">Full downtime followed by network and file-system recovery</span>
+#### <span style="color: orange;">Post file-system failure incidents</span>

-**Resolved**: All group directories (`/wynton/group`, `/wynton/protected/group`, and `/wynton/protected/project`) are open and SGE is running jobs. **If you encounter a "Communication error on send" error, please do not delete or move the affected file.** Details: The final two ZFS storage targets, which content could not be recovered, are still offline.
-Affected users and labs will get a "Communication error on send" error whenever attempting to access a file, or parts of a file, that are residing on the two corrupted ZFS storage targets.
-If you need a list of affected files specific to your lab on those two targets, please contact the Wynton support team.
+**Update**: Reading files whose data was lost on the unrecovered storage targets back in May no longer results in an error message.
+Instead, the portion of the file that was lost will be replaced by null bytes.
+Obviously, this results in a file with corrupt content.
+The admins will be going through and deleting all the corrupted files as soon as possible.
+It's a big task and will take some time.
+<br><span class="timestamp">July 13, 14:15 PDT</span>

+**Update**: The remaining two ZFS storage targets (22004 and 22006) are back online again.
+<br><span class="timestamp">July 11, 10:30 PDT</span>

+**Update**: Four out of the six ZFS storage targets have been brought back online.
+Two targets (22004 and 22006) remain offline. **If you encounter a "Communication error on send" error, please do not delete or move the affected file.**
+<br><span class="timestamp">July 6, 17:00 PDT</span>

+**Update**: Six ZFS storage targets (22001-22006) are down, because one of the recovered storage targets encountered latent damage that had gone undetected since the recovery in May.
+This locked up the server and thus all six targets on that server.
+<br><span class="timestamp">July 6, 08:30 PDT</span>

+**Update**: The final two ZFS storage targets are now serving the BeeGFS file system (`/wynton`) again.
-<br><span class="timestamp">June 30, 15:50 PDT</span>
+<br><span class="timestamp">June 30, 11:00 PDT</span>

 **Update**: We will be reintroducing the final two ZFS storage targets back into the BeeGFS file system (`/wynton`) on Friday June 30.
 The work will start at 10 am and should take an hour or so.
 During that time, there will be a couple of brief "blips" as we reconfigure the storage.
 <br><span class="timestamp">June 29, 23:55 PDT</span>